-How to Use the Capital Gains Tax Calculator
+How to Calculate Capital Gains Tax in Canada (2026)

 Estimated time: 5–10 minutes